Installation

 Session transcripts are synced automatically via the sync pipeline.

-python -m cli sync # Sync all conversation sources
+brain-mcp sync # Manual sync of all conversation sources

 Client Configuration